iLampard/iLampard.github.io/_posts/2024-04-23-mixed-precision.md

 Now the mixed precision method now has been the state-of-the-art approach to train LLMs on the current generation of NVIDIA GPUs.

+## Memery Consumption Estimation in Mixed-Precision Training

+During model training, most of the memory is consumed by `model states`, i.e., tensors comprising of optimizer states, gradients, and parameters.
+Besides these model states, the rest of the memory is consumed by activations, temporary buffers and fragmented memory which is called `residual states`.

-### Estimation of Memory Consumption of Model States
+### Memory Consumption Estimation of Model States

 <!--
 - `parameters` and `activations` are stored as fp16, enabling the use of the high throughput tensor core units on these GPUs.
 During mixed-precision training, both the forward and backward propagation are performed using fp16 weights and activations.